Transmission Communications

 Transmission Communications (or Trans:Com) is an independent record label based in Brisbane, Australia.
-The label focusses on production and performance of electronic music; including techno, industrial, synthpop, experimental, and all manner of crossovers.
+The label focuses on the production and performance of electronic music, including techno, industrial, synthpop, experimental, and all manner of crossovers.

 During the 1990s, the label released a range of compilations for the Brisbane scene, including Evidence, Cyberia, and Abstraction, as well as releasing works from Pure Bunk, Low Key Operations, Sphere, Tycho Brahe, The Blood Party, All Electric Kitchen, and others.
-Additionally the label has curated showcases, including Cyberia (1995), 101 (2001), the Silhouette Series (2006), and Upgrade (2007).
+Additionally, the label has curated showcases, including Cyberia (1995), 101 (2001), the Silhouette Series (2006), and Upgrade (2007).